 Correction officers are in charge of inmates’ supervision, monitoring, detention, work efficiency, and job preparation.
 Among the roles are [A.] evaluating buildings for safety and protection, as well as ensuring the protection and reliability of goods and machinery, [B.] keeping an eye on food, leisure, and visitors, [C.]keeping track of logs, [D.] engaging with prisoners and directing them to be medical and/or psychological care and [E.] ferrying and moving prisoners both inside and outside the prison

-[1.0] WHO CAN BE SERVED THROUGH NEW YORK CITY PROCESS SERVICE
+WHO CAN BE SERVED LEGAL PAPERS AT THE NEW YORK CITY DEPARTMENT OF CORRECTIONS

 Inmates and parolees often file lawsuits against Department of Corrections and Community Supervision (DOCCS) staff for detention conditions, sentence time, physical injuries, property damage, and a variety of other concerns.
 Employees can take civil action in response to accusations of prejudice, abuse, wrongful termination of jobs, and other employment-related complaints.

 Public Officers Law §17 provides for the defense and indemnification of State officers and employees.
 Upon compliance by the employee, the State will then provide for the employee’s defense in any civil action or proceeding in any state or federal court.
 However, it is mandatory that this proceeding should arise from an action or an omission that arose from the scope of the employee’s duties.
 The employee shall be entitled to be represented by the attorney general.
 This is considered unnecessary if the employee has access to their own private counsel in any civil judicial proceeding or an obvious conflict of interest in the representation.